brianalwillis/threat-hunting-scenario-tor/README.md

 ### File Activity Analysis — `DeviceFileEvents`

-- Search for file events involving tor.exe, firefox.exe, or other executables commonly associated with the TOR browser.
+- Search for file events involving `tor.exe`, `firefox.exe`, or other executables commonly associated with the TOR browser.
 - Focus on unusual file creation, modification, or execution patterns that may indicate installation or launch activity.

 ### Process Activity Monitoring — `DeviceProcessEvents`